anjumalam/metadataBlog/metadata_search.md

 ### Annotation status and primary/secondary texts

 For many texts, the OpenITI corpus contains different digital versions, which we got from different sources.
 We are currently working hard on adding structural annotation (chapters, paragraphs, dictionary entries, etc.) to the best digital version of every text in the corpus; we call this the "primary version" (PRI).

-The legend at the top of the page explains the symbols used for detailing the annotation status of the texts in the corpus.
+The legend at the top of the page explains the symbols used for detailing the annotation status of the texts in the corpus:

+![annotation status](img/annotation_status.png)

 Clicking on one of the items in the legend will filter the metadata table, leaving only the texts with the selected annotation status visible.

-![annotation status](img/annotation_status.png)

 With the ![primary books only button](img/primary_books_button.png) button, you can also choose to display only the primary texts.